alnitak/shader_presets/README.md

 # Shader Presets

-A package which implements some ready to use shaders, like transitions (from [gl-transitions](https://gl-transitions.com/) or [ShaderToy](https://www.shadertoy.com/)) and effects.
+A package which implements some ready to use shaders, like transitions from [gl-transitions](https://gl-transitions.com/) and effects from [ShaderToy](https://www.shadertoy.com/).

 It uses the [shader_buffers](https://github.com/alnitak/shader_buffers) package which simplifies the use of shaders.